rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 I was using [Cloudflare] to buy my domain, as they are offering free CNAME flattening.
 This includes that my blog can be reached via https://gapthemind.info (i.e. the `www` can be omitted).
 Both Cloudflare and Netlify need to be configured to work together.
 It took me a bit to figure out how, but [here](https://jaketrent.com/post/cloudflare-dns-netlify-host)'s a nice blog post illustrating the steps.

-### Check Image, GIF, Video and Meme Licences
+### Licencing of Images, GIFs, Videos and Memes on your blog

 > Disclaimer: Nothing I say/write here is legal advice.
-I do my best to not be wrong, but I don't guarantee it.
+I do my best to not be wrong, but there's no guarantee.

 When writing blog posts, you might want to embed images, GIFs, videos or memes.
 I think embedding such content is a great way of loosening up your text, making it more engaging or introducing some fun.
 However, you do want to keep it legal by using only material that you have permission to use.
 Often, the material comes with a licence that defines if, how and under which conditions you may or may not use the content.